apua/altair_mat/deploy_scripts/README.rst

 `set_network.py`
     Set IPs and disable built-in DHCP server.
+    After setting network, it should self-reboot automatically.

     There is no way has been found yet.

+`change_adminpass.py`
+    Altair Combined Appliance has default password,
+    it should be changed rather than set from first boot.

 `dump_info.py`
     Dump OSBPs and customized settings.